garrettjwilke/ep_133_sample_tool/README.md

 ![sample tool](zoom_in.png)

+## Compatability

+Any EP-133 with firmware 1.2.2 or higher.

+I started this tool the day before the EP-1320 was released.
+The EP-1320 (Medieval) is not compatable with this tool.
+It wont even be recognized at all.

 ## Features

 **100% fully offline.** There have been previous attempts at an offline version [here.](https://www.reddit.com/r/teenageengineering/comments/1aylewn/offline_ep133_sample_tool/) The issue with this type of release is that it is not truly offline.
 It requires you to be online for the first cache.
 The other issue is that if Teenage Engineering decided to change something, you will be at the mercy of what they give you.
 This version is fully offline, and guaranteed to not change.
 The original Factory Sound Pack is included in this (which is part of the reason why the executable is over 100MB).
 Of course, this version will be updated if the original tool is ever updated.